Flaming June after Frederick Leighton

 Medium: Oil on Canvas, unframed

-This is a large painting and so if you are a buyer outside of the UK, I would need to remove the work from the stretcher bars and roll the painting up to ship in a tube.
+This is a large painting and so if you are a buyer outside of the UK, it would be cheaper to ship if the painting is removed from the stretcher bars and rolled into a shipping tube.